Rachid-Elazouzi/rachid-elazouzi.github.io/jobs.md

 <br> An 18-month postdoctoral position is available in the area of machine learning, with a strong emphasis on federated and distributed learning.
 The ideal candidate will have expertise in machine learning, graph-based methods, and optimization.
 The research will focus on developing advanced algorithms and models for scalable, privacy-preserving, and decentralized learning systems.

 * <b> Internship 2026</b>
-<br>  I offer several six-month internships in the areas of machine learning, blockchain, and AI data-center planning.
+<br>  I offer several six-month internships in the areas of machine learning, blockchain, and AI data-center scheduling.
 If you are interested, please send me your résumé, a motivation letter, and your academic transcripts.